Solving Scheduling Challenges: How Storyblok Leveraged Cal.com

 The other metrics include: weekly active usage, weekly bookings, new customers of our hosted plan, merged Pull-Requests (aka "how much code is being published"), monthly burn (expenses after revenue), GitHub Stars and much more to come!

 This topic is the most controversial and most challenging one.
-There is no clear winner between global salaries (every person of the same seniority and title gets paid the same, regardless of location) or localized salaries (every person has an indiviual salary based on their location)
+There is no clear winner between global salaries (every person of the same seniority and title gets paid the same, regardless of location) or localized salaries (every person has an individual salary based on their location)

 We’ve thought about this a lot internally and came to the conclusion to go with global salaries, even though fully remote organizations like Gitlab have been working successfully with localized salaries in the past.